-If the load on the system allows for stop of the motor and the load is monitored, the motor can be stopped by activating the Sleep Mode function.
-This is not a normal Stop command, but ramps the motor down to 0 RPM and stops energizing the motor.
-When in Sleep Mode certain conditions are monitored to find out when load has been applied to the system again.
+If the load on the system allows for stop of the motor and the load is monitored, the motor can be stopped by activating the sleep mode function.
+This is not a normal stop command, but ramps the motor down to 0 RPM and stops energizing the motor.
+When in sleep mode, certain conditions are monitored to find out when load has been applied to the system again.

-Sleep Mode can be activated either from the No-Flow Detection/Minimum Speed Detection (must be programmed via parameters for No-Flow Detection, see the signal flow-diagram in parameter group 22-2, No-Flow Detection) or via an external signal applied to one of the digital inputs (must be programmed via the parameters for configuration of the digital inputs, parameter group 5-1 selecting [66] Sleep Mode).
+Sleep mode can be activated either from the No-Flow Detection/Minimum Speed Detection (must be programmed via parameters for No-Flow Detection, see the signal flow diagram in parameter group 22-2, No-Flow Detection) or via an external signal applied to one of the digital inputs (must be programmed via the parameters for configuration of the digital inputs, par.
+5-1 selecting [66] Sleep Mode).
 Sleep mode is activated only when no wake-up conditions are present.

-To make it possible, for example, to use an electromechanical flow switch to detect a no-flow condition and activate Sleep Mode, the action takes place at raising edge of the external signal applied (otherwise the Adjustable frequency drive would never come out of Sleep Mode again as the signal would be constantly connected).
+To make it possible to use, for example, an electromechanical flow switch to detect a no flow condition and activate sleep mode, the action takes place at raising edge of the external signal applied (otherwise, the adjustable frequency drive would never come out of sleep mode as the signal would be steady connected).

-If Sleep Mode is to be based on No Flow Detection/ Minimum Speed, remember to choose Sleep Mode [1] in 22-23 No-Flow Function.
+If sleep mode is to be based on No-Flow Detection/Minimum Speed, remember to choose Sleep Mode [1] in 22-23 No-Flow Function.

-If 25-26 Destage At No-Flow is set for Enabled, activating Sleep Mode will send a command to the cascade controller (if enabled) to start de-staging lag pumps (fixed-speed) before stopping the lead pump (variable-speed).
+If 25-26 Destage At No-Flow is set for Enabled, activating sleep mode will send a command to the cascade controller (if enabled) to start de-staging of lag pumps (fixed speed) before stopping the lead pump (variable speed).

-When entering Sleep Mode, the lower status line in the Local Control Panel shows Sleep Mode.
+When entering sleep mode, the lower status line in the Local Control Panel shows sleep mode.

-See also signal flow chart in 3.20.1 22-2 No-Flow Detection.
-There are three different ways of using the Sleep Mode function:
+See also signal flow chart in section 22-2 No-Flow Detection.

+There are three different ways of using the sleep mode function:

-1) Systems where the integrated PI controller is used for controlling pressure or temperature, e.g., boost systems with a pressure feedback signal applied to the Adjustable frequency drive from a pressure transducer.
-1-00 Configuration Mode must be set for Closed-Loop and the PI controller configured for desired reference and feedback signals.
+1) Systems where the integrated PI controller is used for controlling pressure or temperature, for example, to boost systems with a pressure feedback signal applied to the adjustable frequency drive from a pressure transducer.

+1-00 Configuration Mode must be set for closed-loop and the PI controller configured for desired reference and feedback signals.